-According to Inmar’s 2017 Promotion Industry Analysis (PIA) and their Shopper Behaviour Study, about 45 percent of consumers load digital coupons and voucher codes onto their loyalty cards, which is an eight percent increase from 2016.
-In addition, about 90 percent of these consumers agree that digital coupons have changed their shopping behaviours.
+According to Inmar’s 2017 Promotion Industry Analysis (PIA) and their Shopper Behavior Study, about 45 percent of consumers load digital coupons and voucher codes onto their loyalty cards, which is an eight percent increase from 2016.
+In addition, about 90 percent of these consumers agree that digital coupons have changed their shopping behaviors.
 Loadable voucher codes and coupons encourage shoppers to buy more products sooner and invest in brands that they would not have considered originally.

 Out of all the surveyed consumers, 39.1 percent said that they would buy a product sooner if they had a coupon for it; 39 percent said that they would purchase an unfamiliar brand that they usually would not with a coupon; and 38.5 percent said that they would buy more products with coupons.
 In addition, 29.9 percent of these consumers agree that they would buy a different product within the coupon’s brand and 18.1 percent said they would switch back to a brand if it offered coupons.

 With the current consumer demographic being busy and strapped for time, shoppers tend to plan their grocery shopping visits and items for purchase prior to entering the store.
-Digital coupons have the ability to persuade consumers through the promise of saving them money and because they can be downloaded onto loyalty cards easily, shoppers can use them hassle free.
+Digital coupons have the ability to persuade consumers through the promise of saving them money and because they can be downloaded onto loyalty cards easily, shoppers can use them hassle-free.
 About 77 percent of shoppers claimed to have prepared a shopping list prior to grocery shopping and 40 percent claimed that they look for digital coupons before going shopping.

 These promising results have influenced major companies to invest in digital engagement with consumers.
 About 80 percent of shoppers agree that they are more likely to buy or interact with a brand if it offers mobile engagement.